jannme310103/tidalsync/README.md

 ---

+## 👀 Upcoming innovations

+- GUI frontend (in progress)

+---

 ## 🤝 Contributing

 Pull requests and feature ideas are welcome.
-Potential improvements:

-- Scheduled jobs (e.g., via cron)
-- GUI frontend